-In conjunction with the Company's review of goodwill impairment within its Hain Daniels reporting unit, for other long-lived assets, such as property, plant and equipment and finite-lived intangibles assets, namely customer relationships, the Company performed an assessment of the recoverability in accordance with the general valuation requirements set forth under ASC Topic 360 - Accounting for the Impairment of Long-Lived Assets.
+As indicators of impairment existed within the Hain Daniels reporting unit, the Company performed an assessment of the recoverability for other long-lived assets, such as property, plant and equipment and finite-lived intangibles assets, namely customer relationships.
+The Company performed an assessment of the recoverability in accordance with the general valuation requirements set forth under ASC Topic 360 - Accounting for the Impairment of Long-Lived Assets.
 The result of this assessment indicated that no impairment existed for these assets.